tamilselvanarjun/auto-ed/docs/mod1.rst

         f(x,y)=\exp(-(\sin(x)-\cos(y))^2)

 Practice drawing the computational graph for this function using the visualization tool.
-We'll discuss the theory behind functions of multiple inputs in the next unit.
+We'll discuss the theory behind functions of multiple inputs in the next module.